Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

     --fixed_params_file ~/repos/GA4HPCdashboard/ga_dashboard/data/fixed_parameters.yaml
 ```

 Obviously, you will need to change the values passed as the script arguments to your own set-up.
+You will also need the `-S` and `-E` options, as shown above.

 ## Grafana set-up
 A number of things need to be done, assuming you have downloaded Grafana and are able to run its server.
 These are: